 Need short-term revenue within 30–60 days.

-Lack budget for ongoing maintenance and content updates.
+Lack of budget for ongoing maintenance and content updates.

 Why Fit Matters